What to Do in Hawaii When it Rains: 39 Activities on Maui, Oahu, Kauai, & Hawaii

 - 6 Best Luxury Hotels on the Big Island

-What To Do on Oahu When it Rains
+What to Do on Oahu When it Rains

 Oahu is by far the best island to be on when it rains.
-You’re in luck as you can do a lot of activities that you may have overlooked in the sun.
+You’re in luck, as you can do a lot of activities that you may have overlooked in the sun.

 - Museums!
-The best ones to explore would be the Bishop Museum of Polynesian and Natural History and the Honolulu Museum of Modern Art with a trip to Shangri La
+The best ones to explore would be the Bishop Museum of Polynesian and Natural History and the Honolulu Museum of Modern Art, with a trip to Shangri La

 - ‘Iolani Palace is the only palace on American soil and had indoor plumbing before the White House.
 Enjoy a self-guided or docent-led tour to learn the history of the Hawaiian Royal Family.